 Even if a man of intelligence lives with a wise man only for a moment, he will immediately recognize the truth, like one’s tongue recognizes the flavor of the soup (Dhammapada 65).

 The question is: Are we tongues or spoons?

 The old adage is true: “A fool and his money are soon parted.”
-But the fool clings to his folly with great tenacity.
+But the fool clings to his folly with great tenacity like a miser.
 So Buddha is now going to expound the deeds of a fool.

 Their own enemy

 A friend of mine challenged her father as to what his way of life–which he cordially hated, but which made him a lot of money–had ever done for him.
-Indignantly he took a deep draw on his cigarette (as he habitually did) as his hands shook (as they habitually did), and stammered out: “Why…it has made me very happy!”
+Indignantly he took a deep draw on his cigarette (as he habitually smoked) as his hands shook (as they habitually did), and stammered out: “Why… it has made me very happy!”
 She was speechless at this response.
-Truly, he was the most miserable person I had ever seen, or have seen since.
+Truly, he was the most miserable person I have ever seen.
 He was not an evil man, but had foolishly chosen a way of life completely galling to him just so he could make money and be respected by people he despised.
 As a result he was friendless and respected by no one, including his wife and children.
 But he did have money–which he used to endow scholarships so others could take up the career he wished he had adopted.

 I have already referred to the camel that chews on thorns that pierce its mouth and make it bleed, but keeps on chewing.
 People are the same.
 Over and over they do what makes them suffer, often resolving to never do it again, but just as often repeating their folly.
 Many more people are destroying themselves without any idea they are doing so.
 They are bewildered as to what the problem is, and keep on piling up the pain.
 Others have somehow anesthetized themselves so they do not even know they are suffering.
 That is why Buddha said the first step we must take is the acknowledgment of the fact of our suffering.